Ion Jinga: Diplomatic activity

 In February 2013, Jinga's English-speaking ability was questioned by Romanian media.
 During that month's meat adulteration scandal, he made a live appearance on CNN.
 He appeared to be reading off a text rather than providing an impromptu reply, and his English was described as "approximate", "embarrassing", "halting", and "open to interpretation".
 Subsequently, the Romanian Ministry of Foreign Affairs released a statement ascribing Jinga's "long pauses and clipped words" to technical difficulties caused by the interviewer's presence in Hong Kong, which led to a delay of several seconds (thus making impossible to say the next phrase prior to hearing the end of the previous one), overlapping voices from a different newsroom and an echo. and made references to the Ambassador's significant number of previous interviews.
 CNN addressed apologies to the Ambassador and in writing to the Romanian Embassy.
 Ion Jinga explained the situation in detail within a Romanian TV show which also presented CNN's letter of apologies.
 However, a part of the Romanian media was extremely vocal against the Ambassador.
-In his defence came the President of Romania, the Prime Minister and the Minister of Foreign Affairs, Romanian intellectual personalities, Romanian and British Journalists, and student organizations in the United Kingdom.
-Ion Jinga continued to have a series of subsequent press interventions.
+In his defense came the President of Romania, the Prime Minister and the Minister of Foreign Affairs, Romanian intellectual personalities, Romanian and British journalists, and student organizations in the United Kingdom.
+Jinga continued to have a series of subsequent press interventions.

-At the end of Ion Jinga's mandate of Ambassador of Romania to the United Kingdom of Great Britain and Northern Ireland, the British Parliament issued a motion commending “the work of the outgoing Ambassador of Romania to the UK, Dr Ion Jinga, who has played a significant part in developing relations between the two countries; recognises Dr Jinga’s deep historical understanding of the Romanian-British relationship, and the effective and skilled manner in which he has represented his country and the Romanian community in the UK; notes Dr Jinga’s impressive diplomatic and intellectual record; and wishes Dr Jinga well in his future roles".
+At the end of Jinga's mandate of Ambassador of Romania to the United Kingdom, the British Parliament issued a motion commending "the work of the outgoing Ambassador of Romania to the UK, Dr Ion Jinga, who has played a significant part in developing relations between the two countries; recognizes Dr Jinga's deep historical understanding of the Romanian-British relationship, and the effective and skilled manner in which he has represented his country and the Romanian community in the UK; notes Dr Jinga's impressive diplomatic and intellectual record; and wishes Dr Jinga well in his future roles".
 This was the first ever British Parliament commendation of any Romanian ambassador.